 Draft minutes are published on the 21st Dems org website document page within one week of any business meeting.

-FACEBOOK Any Facebook, Slack, or other social media-blocked members will be reviewed at next Business Meeting, for ratification by the body.
+Social Media Any Facebook, Slack, or other social media-blocked members will be reviewed at next Business Meeting, for ratification by the body.

 A majority vote of the body is required to unblock the FB member on the 21st LD Dems site.